+From an occupational therapy perspective, I found the aforementioned points very important to mention, so that you as a reader can get a good picture of the obstacles in the everyday life of a Nepali.
 Nevertheless, these points are not decisive for my experiences of the trip.
 I make a strong distinction between “the system,” which I have just told you about, and “the people,” which I would now like to tell you about.

-The people I met were very vital, lively and positive.
+The people I met were very vital, lively, and positive.
 They may not have known much about health and inclusion, but they were very active as a community.
 In the village of Thali where my group was building the school, the people lived very much from a sense of community.
 The rich young people there were breaking away from the castes and putting their hands up to help build a better future for the orphans from the lower castes.
 Since the orphans did not speak English, the wealthier and educated youth often translated for us.
 They were present every day to help build and tell us about their country.
 If you look at togetherness and commitment, we as “cold” Europeans can learn something from them!

 Thus, as volunteers, we have been able to do something for the orphans in Thali and have involved young people from the higher castes in the process.
-This is totally in line with the vision of an occupational therapist: You make participation possible by making society inclusive and involving people to be resilient together.
+This is totally in line with the vision of an occupational therapist: You make participation possible by making society inclusive and involving people to be resilient together!